 “Hello, I’m Sarika.
 As the Live-In Care Director, I’m responsible for all aspects of care delivered by our live-in service.
 On top of this, I oversee the management of our live-in carers and ensure that we are always delivering high-quality support to our customers.”

 “I’m very passionate about my role and the industry I work in, it’s extremely rewarding.
 I’ve worked in the care industry for several years now, and I always look forward to meeting new customers, carers, staff and members of the public who all share my passion for compassionate & professional care.”

 Sarika started her career after university by supporting young adults with learning disabilities.
 She then started her next role as a National Business Support Manager for a charity providing domiciliary care.
 Here she provided operational support to regional managers, alongside working closely with the HR Business Partner for the Home Care Business team.
-Sarika was also the business lead for all development projects, including people management, staff engagement and CQC quality assurance.
+Sarika was also the business lead for all development projects, including people management, staff engagement and CQC.
 After five years here, she soon discovered her dream job at Helping Hands.

 Sarika is very enthusiastic about her role, she says, “the reputation and professionalism at Helping Hands speaks volumes.”

 Before starting a career in the care industry, Sarika completed a BA in Business Management & Marketing and later achieved her C.I.P.D.
 After leaving university, she worked for a company providing care to young adults with learning disabilities whilst also attaining numerous training qualifications during the 10 years she spent working there.